Offer ends in: 2h 7m 27s

 2. Alpha Trait

 The Rhodesian Ridgeback Labrador mix is a breed of prideful dogs.
-It may show signs of acting as the alpha by shoving children into the places it thinks they belong to in the house.
+It may show signs of acting as the alpha by shoving children into the places it thinks they belong in the house.
 It may also be unwilling to participate in training if an owner is inexperienced in teaching commands.
-As it grows up, the Rhodesian Ridgeback Labrador may exhibit a destructive behavior around the house if it did not go through consistent training.
+As it grows up, the Rhodesian Ridgeback Labrador may exhibit destructive behavior around the house without consistent training.

 3. Eating Habits